First UK volunteer gets experimental GSK Ebola shot in trial

 The trials are seeking to determine not only whether the vaccine is safe, or causes adverse side effects, but also whether it triggers the production of antibodies against the Ebola virus.

-Professor Adrian Hill, a vaccine researcher at the Jenner Institute at Oxford University who is leading the trial, said the volunteer - a 48-year-old former nurse - had experienced no problems since she was given the vaccine early on Wednesday and was “doing very well at her two-hour check”.

-The aim is to recruit a total of 60 people for the UK trial and complete the tests by the end of 2014, after which the vaccines could be deployed on an emergency basis.
+The aim is to complete the tests by the end of 2014, after which vaccines could be deployed on an emergency basis.

-Study data from an animal trial of an Ebola vaccine similar to this one showed that it was effective for at least five weeks in lab monkeys but required boosting with an additional vaccine to extend its protection to 10 months.

-Hill said he has no shortage of volunteers, with some 200 people having contacted him so far.
-These are being screened, he said, to make sure they fit the required age and health profiles, and to ensure they are able to return for a total of nine check-ups over the duration of the trial.

-“I‘m pretty confident that the safety is going to be ok, but the big question is, will it work?
-In other words, will the immune response that we get be strong enough to prevent Ebola infection?”
-Hill said in a telephone interview.

-“We need to find out whether what works in monkeys also looks good in humans.”

-GSK says it plans to begin making up to about 10,000 doses of the vaccine at the same time as the initial clinical trials, so that if they are successful, the vaccine could be made available immediately for an emergency immunization program.
+GSK says it plans to begin making up to about 10,000 doses of the vaccine at the same time as the initial clinical trials, so that if they are successful, the vaccine could be made available immediately for an emergency immunisation programme.

 Ben Neuman, a virologist at the University of Reading who is not involved in the vaccine studies, said it was important not to get ahead of the results.